EUDAT-Training/B2SHARE-Training/B_Request_and_Metadata_Reference_Guide.md

 headers | Dictionary | HTTP request header information, like response text formatting verify | Boolean | Indication whether verification needs to be performed

-Note that the `data` parameter needs a string as data, and therefore any dictionary needs to be flattened before it can be send as a data parameter.
+All parameters need a dictionary as value with the exception of the `data` parameter which requires a string as data.
+For the latter therefore any dictionary needs to be serialized to a string before it can be send as the value for the data parameter.
+This can be done using the JSON Python package.

 #### Parameter variables
 The `params` parameter for a request can contain several variables with their corresponding values.
 All values are of the string data type.